afistoli/46120-PiWE/README.md

  * Tuesdays, **9:00(!!)** to 12:00
  * Lyngby location: to be added
  * Risø location: to be added
- * Zoom location: to be added
+ * Zoom location: see link on Learn page

 The course is hybrid, meaning that you can attend from Lyngby, Risø, or online as you choose.

 To pass this course, you must pass the CodeCamp final project and the final project.
- * Guidelines for are in Week X and Week X folders, respectively.

-## Sign-ups for groups

- * Groups for CodeCamp : link to be added
- * Groups for final project: link to be added

-## Lecture recordings

- * Link to be added.

-## Steps to clone this repository

-Please see detailed instructions in the README file in the `week0_prep` folder.
+Guidelines will be uploaded soon.

-## Tentative course schedule
+### Tentative course schedule

 | Week    | Lecture | Topic                                                | Due this week                      |
 |---------|---------|------------------------------------------------------|------------------------------------|